StackStorm/showcase-ansible-chatops/README.md

-st2 Vagrant with Ansible demo
+StackStorm with Ansible on Vagrant demo
 ===========

 ###Introduction